Limestone Alps

-The Limestone Alps (Kalkalpen) are a mountain ranges system of the Alps in Central Europe.
+The Limestone Alps (Kalkalpen) are sub-mountain range of the Alps in Central Europe.

 They are of economic importance, including as a watershed source of drinking water.
 They have many accessible dripstone and ice caves.

 Geography

 They are roughly 600 km long.
 The two main groups, Northern and Southern, run parallel to the main Austrian Central Alps (also known as the Central Eastern Alps) mountain ranges, on their north and south.
 Together with the Austrian Central Alps, the Limestone Alps form the most westerly portion of the Eastern Alps.

 The mountain and hill profiles of the Limestone Alps are very varied and range from jagged peaks and sheer rock faces to high plateaus and extensive areas of karst formations.

 Groups

 The numerous ranges of the Limestone Alps are within three mountain groupings, the Northern Limestone Alps, Southern Limestone Alps, and Western Limestone Alps: